madzadev/audio-player/README.md

 ## Final notes

-It's recommended to use CMS like [Contentful](https://www.contentful.com) or [DatoCMS](https://www.datocms.com/) to manage your audio files and access them via API.
+It's recommended to use CMS like [Contentful](https://www.contentful.com) to manage your audio files and access them via API.